Happiness is writing for me but where does the time go and how much do I actually write?

 into a modern traffic terminus.

-To escape car fumes and city pollution
+To escape car fumes and pollution

 visit Margaret Birkenhead’s home

-enjoy her beautiful Edithvale garden
+meditate in her Edithvale garden

-a splendid oasis of love to roam
+a splendid oasis of beauty to roam.

-sixty years of devotion begs recognition
+Sixty years of devotion and giving

-these two ladies share a thirst for
+These two ladies share a thirst for

 Marjorie returned to study at sixty-five

-Gained a BA and a new vocation.
+gaining a BA and a new vocation.

 She now writes family history,

-children’s stories and rhymed verse
+children’s stories, and rhymed verse,

-this strikes a chord with Phillip
+which strikes a chord with Phillip

-he produces poems that inspire,
+He produces poems that inspire,

 they also enlighten and amuse